SAP/jenkins-library/documentation/docs/guidedtour.md

 # Getting Started with Project "Piper"

 Follow this guided tour to become familiar with the basics of using project "Piper".

+The public sample application [cloud-cf-helloworld-nodejs][cloud-cf-helloworld-nodejs] will be enriched with a pipeline which syncs the sources, builds these as MTA and deploys the result into a Cloud Foundry environment.
+The application contains a simple `nodejs` application.
+Deployed as web service, it serves static data.

+**Recommendation:** We recommend to clone the sample application [cloud-cf-helloworld-nodejs][cloud-cf-helloworld-nodejs] and execute the instructions on your own repository.
+See **(Optional) Sample Application**.

+The stated instructions assume the use of this application.
+If you use a different application the mig

 ## Prerequisites

 * You have installed a Linux system with at least 4 GB memory. **Note:** We have tested our samples on Ubuntu 16.04.
 On Microsoft Windows, you might face some issues.
 * You have installed the newest version of Docker.
 See [Docker Community Edition](https://docs.docker.com/install/). **Note:** we have tested on Docker 18.09.6.
-* You have installed Jenkins 2.60.3 or higher. **Note:** If you use your **own Jenkins installation** you need to care for "Piper" specific configuration.
-Follow [my own Jenkins installation][guidedtour-my-own-jenkins]. **Recommendation:** We recommend to use the `cx-server` toolkit.
-See **(Optional) Install the `cx-server` Toolkit for Jenkins**.
+* You have installed Jenkins 2.60.3 or higher. **Recommendation:** We recommend to use the `cx-server` toolkit.
+See **(Optional) Install the `cx-server` Toolkit for Jenkins**. **Note:** If you use your **own Jenkins installation** you need to care for "Piper" specific configuration.
+Follow [my own Jenkins installation][guidedtour-my-own-jenkins].
-* You have a GitHub account.
-See [Signing up for a new GitHub account](https://help.github.com/en/articles/signing-up-for-a-new-github-account).
-* You have access to a repository on GitHub.
-See [Creating a repository on GitHub](https://help.github.com/en/articles/creating-a-repository-on-github).
-* You have an account and space in the Cloud Foundry environment on SAP Cloud Platform.
-See [Get Started with a Trial Account: Workflow in the Cloud Foundry Environment](https://help.sap.com/viewer/65de2977205c403bbc107264b8eccf4b/Cloud/en-US/e50ab7b423f04a8db301d7678946626e.html).
+* Your system has access to [GitHub.com][github].

 ## (Optional) Install the `cx-server` Toolkit for Jenkins